Nov11/Nov11.github.io/_posts/2018-06-04-notes-of-miscellaneousness.md

    ```
 36. I stucked for a while when using gpg to generate key which is required by nexus.
 Here's what works for me.
 Use `gpg --full-gen-key` and use 4096 as key size.
 Run `gpg2 --list-keys --keyid-format LONG` to get the key ID.
 And finaly run `gpg2 --keyserver hkp://pool.sks-keyservers.net --send-keys your key ID`.
 Since Ubuntu 18.04 comes with gpg of version 2, gpg / gpg2 is interchangable to my experience.
 37. eclipse memory analyze tool is a great choice for large heap dump(above 4GB) analyze.
+38. `X11UseLocalhost no` in sshd_config is needed when using X11 forwarding.
 ---------------------------------------
 1. delete backward with reverse_iterator in a for loop.
    ```c++